andreiluca/LightWord/readme.txt

   |*  point visitors to your site's home page.
 (If your site is in a subdirec-  *|
   |*  tory, use "/path/to/site/" as the URL.)                                   *|
   \******************************************************************************/
-| Rewrite menu code to use fewer computationally expensive functions
+| Rewrite menu code to use fewer computationally expensive functions [voyagerfan5761]
-| No more invalid HTML with "Show only in posts" sidebox option and comments closed
+| No more invalid HTML with "Show only in posts" sidebox option and
+  comments closed [voyagerfan5761]

 Best regards,

 Andrei Luca
+(and Voyagerfan5761, since sometime around v2.0.0.4)